 Payments will be submitted at your session.
+We accept BCBS insurance.

 Rachel Turnbow graduated from BYU with a B.S. in Human Development and loves working behind the scenes at Trailtalk.
 As the daughter of an engineer and a school counselor, she has spent a lot of time organizing and analyzing how to make things more efficient.
-Rachel has many years of experience as an administrative assistant in several different industries but enjoys working in the health and wellness field most as she gets to use her psychology knowledge and organizational skills at the same time.
+Rachel has many years of experience as an administrative assistant in several different industries, but she enjoys working in the health and wellness field most as she gets to use her psychology knowledge and organizational skills at the same time.

 Rachel grew up spending her summers camping, hiking and fishing from Nevada to Alaska.
 She now enjoys sharing her love of the outdoors out on the family farm with her husband and their 3 boys.
 Her greatest joy is being a mom but when she gets a moment to herself, she enjoys cooking, crocheting, or Netflix bingeing.